DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ## Factory contract

-Parser are loaded dynamicaly with a factory pattern.
+Parsers are loaded dynamicaly with a factory pattern.
 To have your parser loaded and works correctly, you need to implement the contract.

 1. your parser **MUST** be in a sub-module of module `dojo.tools`
    - ex: `dojo.tools.my_tool.parser` module